armstrongnate/school/ai/notes.md

 One step from initial step, then search backwards from goal state.
 With BFS your big O might be b^d where with bi-directional you'd be at b^(d/2) which is a big difference.

+## Fri Sep 5

+### Program Setup

+mkdir AI
+wget url-to-tgz-file
+tar -zxf ai-release-y-.tgz
+cd ai-release-y14m09d04

+Editing happens in ai-agents directory

+cd ai-agents/

+build: where the stuff for compiling exists
+prog: source code

+cd build/linux/

+**Need to do:**

+`make configure` in ai-agents/build/linux and then `make` again.

+Hundreds of lines of text should scroll by.

+`cd ../../../` back to top level.

+Now run distributed software as it stands:

+`cd ai/bin/00bin-o`

+This is software that we get for free.
+Most of this we are not worried about.
+The few we do care about:
+* ScavengerServer
+* ScavengerDisplay
+* ScavengerAgent

+How to run software for the first time ie launch the environment:

+`./RunProg ./ScavengerServer -f
+../../../ai-agents/prog/ScavengerWorld/y12m09p02_world.txt -O 1 -s 10000
+-t 0 -S 30`

+`-f` sets the file for the world
+`-O` the world is _observable_
+`-s 10000` give the agent up to 10,000 steps to finish.
+Illiminates infinite loops.
+Default limit is 1,000 but scavenger worlds take a lot of steps
+`-t` turns on and off tracing. we turn it off for observable worlds.
+`-S` view display at end of simulation?

+`--help` will list the options.

+In a new tab, launch the display.
+`./RunProg ./ScavengerDisplay -d 0`

+Another tab:
+`./RunProg ./ScavengerAgent --help`
+then,
+`./RunProg ./ScavengerAgent -a ?` lists the available agents and their keys.
+So,
+`./RunProg ./ScavengerAgent -a s` to run Snorlax.

+When it finishes the server gives you some stats.

+Agent lives in a grid world.
+Each cell is 1000x1000 One cell has the base.
+Use the base to drop off items, etc.
+Terrain sits between cells:
+* Plain: flat, normal
+* Mud: requires more power
+* Rock: charge cost is same as plain but takes damage
+* Cliffs/wall: you will fall and you will die

+First assignment objective:
+Agent start at base and find a path to identified goal location, go there, then find a path back to base and walk back.

+The world file contains where the base and goal are.
+Avoid rocks and cliffs.

+#### Start writing code:
+cd into ScavengerList inside of prog directory.

+##### New agent
+`cp Snorlax.h cglPinkiePie.h`
+`cp Snorlax.cpp cglPinkiePie.cpp`

+Note the namespace.
+Do it.
+For all of your files.
+All of them.

+Edit header file first.
+Change up the #define stuff to match.
+Change the namespace.
+Change `Snorlax` to new name.

+Edit cpp file
+Change include
+Replace Snorlax with new name

+Agent constructors can optionally take arguments from the command line.

+The `Program` method receives the percepts and decides what to do with them.
+Keep things modular by writing more methods.

+An `ai::Scavenger::Action` has enough information for the agent to know about what it can do.
+We return this action and never delete this action.
+We instantiate it from the heap but we are not responsible for deleting it.

+You will notice that Snorlax randomly sets the direction on the action.

+We don't care about the look actions for the first assignment.

+Some percepts:
+* `X_LOC`
+* `Y_LOC`
+* `X_LOC`

+You can see how we acquire these percepts.
+`x = atof(percept->GetAtom("X_LOC").GetValue().c_str());`

+The base is the origin of our world (0000, 0000, 0000).

+x and y will be nice increments but z will not.

+#### How to observe the whole world:
+There is a for loop in the cpp file that loops through every percept.
+This for loop parses the cells.
+Create a cell class and load this data into it.

+### Objective:
+1. Create a model that represents the world.
+2. Search for goal and go and reverse.
+3. Solve the problem, cache up actions and run them.

+First week: duplicate Snorlax.

+#### TODO:
+Duplicate Snorlax.
+Add him to AgentPrograms.pm
+`make`
+You should be able to run program with new agent.